mrvollger/k-mer-variant-phasing/README.md

 ### Dependencies
-Requirements for executing the pipeline are:
+Requirements for executing the pipeline are, apptainer/singulariy or docker and the following conda packages:
 ```
 mamba
 snakemake>=7.32.0